Fresnel lens: Forerunners

-The first person to focus a lighthouse beam using a lens was apparently the London glass-cutter Thomas Rogers, who proposed the idea to Trinity House in 1788.
+The first person to focus a lighthouse beam using a lens was the London glass-cutter Thomas Rogers, who proposed the idea to Trinity House in 1788.
 The first Rogers lenses, 53 cm in diameter and 14 cm thick at the center, were installed at the Old Lower Lighthouse at Portland Bill in 1789.
 Behind each lamp was a back-coated spherical glass mirror, which reflected rear radiation back through the lamp and into the lens.
 Further samples were installed at Howth Baily, North Foreland, and at least four other locations by 1804.
 But much of the light was wasted by absorption in the glass.

 In 1748, Georges-Louis Leclerc, Comte de Buffon was the first to replace a convex lens with a series of concentric annular prisms, ground as steps in a single piece of glass, to reduce weight and absorption.
 In 1790 (although secondary sources give the date as 1773 or 1788), the Marquis de Condorcet suggested that it would be easier to make the annular sections separately and assemble them on a frame; but even that was impractical at the time.
 These designs were intended not for lighthouses, but for burning glasses.
 David Brewster, however, proposed a system similar to Condorcet's in 1811, and by 1820 was advocating its use in British lighthouses.